This is a guest post by Jonathan Siddharth, CEO of Turing. Read more about Jonathan at the bottom of the post, and check out the Turning blog here.

 It's also helpful for the new person you're bringing on board to know who their manager is.
 While I realize this should be obvious when someone is remote, this isn’t always the case.
 It’s good to be explicit by specifically letting the developer know, for example, who will be doing their weekly one-on-one, who makes sure that weekly one-on-ones happen, and how you're going to evaluate their performance.

 New engineers should also know when performance reviews will happen.
 What's the cadence?
 What's the format?
-And essentially, the answer to the question, what does it take to succeed in this organization?
+And essentially, the answer to the question, what does it take to succeed as software developers in this organization?
 You want the person that you're onboarding to have a good idea of what to expect.

 And third, in terms of successfully checking how well this person has ramped up, you want to do 30, 60, and 90-day check-ins with the person that you're onboarding.
 You want to let the person know who will be doing that check-in and what you will evaluate during that point.
 These check-points give you a valuable opportunity to course-correct in case something hasn't gone according to plan.